-You can be kept here until the end of your prison sentence in the first instance, so that you can be given the medical treatment you need.
-You must not leave the hospital and if you try to go, the hospital staff can stop you.
-If you leave you can be brought back and you might also be arrested.
+You can be kept here for up to six months so that you can be given the medical treatment you need.
+You must not leave during this time unless your responsible clinician tells you that you may.
+If you try to go, the staff can stop you, and if you leave you can be brought back.